dhruvshrivastava/convo.ai-assignment/README.md

 # convo.ai-assignment
 Assignment submission for Convo.ai by Dhruv Shrivastava

-- Successfully implemeted Salesforce OAuth2.0 Integration in Django without using any third-party libraries
+- Successfully implemented Salesforce OAuth2.0 Integration in Django without using any third-party libraries
 - Encountered an issue concerning the REST API endpoints while retrieving data (Users, Accounts and Contacts)